truenas/middleware/docs/userguide/freenas_directoryservice.rst

 Once populated, the AD users and groups will be available in the drop-down menus of the "Permissions" screen of a volume/dataset.
 For performance reasons, every available user may not show in the listing.
 However, it will autocomplete all applicable users if you start typing in a username.

-You can verify which Active Directory users and groups have been imported to the FreeNAS® system by using these commands within the FreeNAS® Shell.
+You can verify which Active Directory users and groups have been imported to the FreeNAS® system by running these commands from the command line of the FreeNAS® system.
 To view users::

  wbinfo -u